-Early 2019: Working In Concert forms a coordinating body with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project to plan the first Chicago Cabaret Week.
+Early 2019: Working In Concert partners with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project to plan the first Chicago Cabaret Week.
 Choose Chicago, the city’s tourism bureau, provides marketing support.
 Scheduled for March 2020, the festival is postponed by the COVID-19 pandemic until May 2022.

-September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to Sète, Montpellier and Paris, France for 11 days of workshops and performances with French and British cohorts.
+September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to Sète, Montpellier and Paris, France for eleven days of workshops and performances with French and British cohorts.